 |Uncommon.
 A map which is infrequently available in the open market.
 Typically maps from the 16-18th century, maps from atlases published by Ortelius, Blaeu, Hondius, Visscher, Speed.|

 |Common.
 Freely available in the open market.
 Printed in large quantities.
 Often steel engravings from the 19th century.|

-Marcel van de Broecke made calculations on the number of copies printed for each atlas published by Ortelius.
+Marcel van de Broecke calculated the number of copies printed for each atlas published by Ortelius.

 Because of the fact that the bookkeeping of the publishing house Plantijn was kept, he was able to calculate the number of copies printed for each edition.
 We see that certain text editions, and therefore states of the copper plates, are rarer than others.
 Spanish and English text editions are among the rarest.

 For similar maps, the maker can strongly influence the price.
 David Jolly gives the following example "Ortelius and de Jode both produced similar maps at about the same time.
 However, Ortelius produced far more editions of his atlas, making de Jode maps scarce by comparison.
 Thus, de Jode maps appear far less frequently on the market.

 With similar demand, this results in comparable maps from de Jode's atlas being more expensive than those of Ortelius."

 Ortelius' maps are as a general rule, more decorative than those by de Jode; thus, rarity grades above beauty.

 The Paulus Swaen Curated Collection of carefully selected old and rare maps which are all graded with 8-10 stars in the HiBCoR grading system.